-Things that can affect receptionist job performance
+About receptionist job performance

 No matter what your job, there are things that can influence how well a job gets done — and even how easy it is for any employee to do that job well.
 So here are a few things people might want to think about before blaming a receptionist’s performance problems completely on the employee: